 Keep in mind that sunset times vary by season.
 I recommend researching sunset times for your location and date before you plan out your timeline!

-A NOTE ABOUT PADDING: It's always best to make sure you "pad" your timeline so that if things run over (which they always do!!!) you won't be crunched for time.
-It's the worst feeling when you've spent all this effort getting your timeline perfected and something ends up taking longer than expected and then you're stressed out the rest of the day or feel rushed.
+- A NOTE ABOUT PADDING: Like I mentioned, wedding timelines can be tricky and oftentimes things get delayed for one reason or another.
+It’s a good idea to “pad” your timeline so that if things run over or get delayed you won’t be crunched for time.
+It’s the worst feeling when you’ve spent all this effort getting your timeline perfected and something ends up taking longer than expected and then you’re stressed out the rest of the day or feel rushed.
 Some of the things that typically take longer than planned or are:

-The Ceremony: oftentimes the ceremony doesn't start exactly when planned because of unexpected things happening just before (I once had a bride accidentally dump her makeup all down her dress 5 minutes before the ceremony), or guests coming in late, etc.
+The Ceremony: oftentimes the ceremony doesn’t start exactly when planned because of unexpected things happening just before (example: bride accidentally dumps her mineral powder makeup all over her dress 5 minutes before the ceremony- true story), or guests coming in late, etc.

-After the Ceremony: sometimes couples think we'll be able to squeeze couples portraits, family portraits, and wedding party portraits in just an hour after the ceremony.
-While it can usually be done, it's typically very rushed and stressful.
-Don't forget to account for the time it takes to sign the marriage licenses, and the time for family and guests who will (guaranteed) be coming up to congratulate you!
+After the Ceremony: Don’t forget to account for the time it takes to sign the marriage licenses, and the time for family and guests who will (guaranteed) be coming up to congratulate you!